What is the Laboratory Volunteer Project in Ghana all about?

 Role of the Laboratory Volunteer

 Volunteers will assist wherever is needed in the laboratory.
-Your role will vary depending on your experience but you will work under the supervision of a local clinician.
-Activities may involve talking to patients, recording information, logging information onto the computer system, administering the appropriate tests and also analysing laboratory results.
+Your role will vary depending on your experience, but you will work under the supervision of a local clinician.
+Activities may involve talking to patients, recording information, logging information onto the computer system, administering the appropriate tests and also analyzing laboratory results.
 You may also be put to work by collecting blood from patients, using the laboratory equipment to diagnose, learning new manual diagnostic techniques and data handling.
-Whether you have experience or not is not important as there are many tasks that you can get involved in and the work you do will be greatly appreciated by local staff.
+Whether you have experience or not, is not important, as there are many tasks that you can get involved in and the work you do will be greatly appreciated by local staff.

-No particular skills are required to Work in a Laboratory in Ghana although any experience will certainly be helpful to you.
+No particular skills are required to volunteer in a Laboratory in Ghana, although any experience will certainly be helpful to you.
 You must have a keen interest in volunteering in a laboratory, be enthusiastic and willing to take on any task that is given to you.
-The laboratory is a small place and therefore it is essential that you work well with others and as part of a team.
-If you demonstrate excellent interpersonal skills and a good aptitude you may be given the opportunity to help in other ways, but these decisions are always made by the local team.
+The laboratory is a small place, and therefore it is essential that you work well with others and as part of a team.
+If you demonstrate excellent interpersonal skills and a good aptitude, you may be given the opportunity to help in other ways, but these decisions are always made by the local team.

 Volunteers interested in tropical diseases, lab chemistry, microbiology, haematology will find this placement very interesting and anyone who is an expert or has proven skills in an area may be able to do extra tasks under supervision.
 You will be asked to send your CV/resume before being accepted onto this project.